OdatNurd/OverrideAudit/README.md

 The option `diff_unchanged` allows you to specify the result of performing a diff when the override is identical to the underlying file.

+### `OverrideAudit: Bulk Diff All Packages` ###

+This will generate a diff for every simple override that exists for all packages into a single output report, allowing for a quick overview of all overrides at once.

+As for the *Override Report* command, each package listed has a condensed version of the indicators from the Package Report indicating whether the package in question is `[S]`hipped, `[I]`nstalled or `[U]`npacked as well as an indication if the package is a *complete* override or not.

+Each section of the report is progressively indented so that it is possible to use Sublime code folding to hide aware parts of the report as you work.

+### ` OverrideAudit: Bulk Diff Single Package` ###

+This command operates identically to the bulk diff of all packages with the exception that instead of calculating a diff for all overrides in all packages you are instead prompted via a quick panel for a single package to diff instead.

 ---